 Funding and commissioning child sexual abuse services

-To help understand where and how to address gaps in child sexual abuse support services, this guide explains why these services are so important, and how to fund and commission them well.
+To help understand where and how to address gaps in child sexual abuse support services, these guides explain why these services are so important, and how to fund and commission them well.

 Timely, effective support for children, families and adults can play a crucial role in mitigating the impacts of child sexual abuse, and can help prevent or disrupt abuse.